 Structured and project finance transactions utilising guarantees and PCGs are not included within the scope of this criteria.
 In these cases, MARC Ratings will continue to rate these transactions in accordance with the relevant project and structured finance criteria.
 Our ratings of structured finance and project finance obligations address their relative vulnerability to default, or put differently, the likelihood that an individual security or tranche will be serviced on time and in full.
-The cornerstone of MARC Ratings' analytical framework for these ratings is timely payment analysis rather than expected loss.
-Accordingly, the rating approach for guarantees and PCGs in project financing primarily focuses on their potential credit benefit in terms of default protection rather than economic loss reduction.
+The cornerstone of MARC Ratings' analytical framework for these rating approach for guarantees and PCGs in project financing primarily focuses on their potential credit benefit in terms of default protection rather than economic loss reduction.
 If guarantees are exercisable on a pre-default basis to cover any shortfall in principal or interest due, and are irrevocable, they may contribute to reducing vulnerability to default.